 Pat Boone’s early musical career consisted of producing safe covers of R&B songs for conservative music fans.
 It’s tough hearing a well-heeled white man singing about how a Mexican roof is “leakin’ like a strainer” and “there’s loads a roaches in the hall”.
-While the cartoon was about the mouse, the song is seemingly about a person and it’s positive that this kind of casual racism now looks dated.
+While the cartoon that the song was based on was about a mouse, the song is clearly about a Mexican person.
+Thankfully, this type of casual racism now looks horribly dated.

-It must be tough for conservatives to find pop music to listen to – progressive politics are the norm.
-‘The Ballad of the Green Berets’ isn’t quite a pro-war song, but it put a positive spin on the increasingly unpopular Vietnam War.
+It must be tough for conservatives to find pop music to listen to – progressive politics are the norm in rock and roll.
+Performed by New Mexico soldier, Staff Sergeant Barry Sadler, ‘The Ballad of the Green Berets’ isn’t quite a pro-war song.
+Nonetheless, it put a positive spin on the increasingly unpopular Vietnam conflict.
 Despite Sadler’s uncharismatic vocals, ‘Green Berets’ was astonishingly popular.
 It topped the singles chart for 5 weeks in the US, while the accompanying album sold 9 million copies.

 It’s tempting to think that everyone in the 1960s was enjoying the musical genius of Brian Wilson, John Coltrane, and The Beatles.
 But somehow this boring yet provocative monstrosity reached the US top ten.
 It’s a plainspoken dialogue that adds an excerpt from ‘Battle Hymn of the Republic’ to emphasise its patriotic flavour.